esath/esath.github.io/docs/index.md

 ### Cisco ACI LAB
 <div>
-Cisco provides [lab-environment](https://developer.cisco.com/site/sandbox/) for testing and training.
+Cisco provides <a href="https://developer.cisco.com/site/sandbox"> lab-environment</a> for testing and training.
 All created configuration is removed daily, but it's nice place to test your code.
 </div>